Upcoming Studio Labs

 Alongside the exhibition, participants’ work will also be brought together in a digital publication that documents the projects developed during the programme.
 This publication becomes part of the It’s Personal archive, a shared record of process, ideas and outcomes.

-Fees are shared upon enquiry.
+• Fees are shared upon enquiry.
 Payment plans are available.
-If cost is a barrier, you’re welcome to note this in your application and we will do our best to work with you.
+If cost is a barrier, you’re welcome to note this in your application and I will do my best to work with you.